russellbanks/Notify/README.md

 ## Roadmap

-As this project is written from scratch in Jetpack Compose, not everything has been added from the original [Buddha Quotes](https://github.com/BanDev/Buddha-Quotes).

 - [x] Notify when a user has joined a voice channel
 - [x] Notify when a user has left a voice channel
 - [x] Notify when user has switched voice channel